Jangelaw/PCA-domain-SSA/README.md

 # Usage

 IP- Indianpines corrected

 SA- Salinas corrected

 PU- PaviaU

-Simply run the P_SSA_IP to get the predicted results of IndianPines corrected data using 5,10,15,20,25,30,5%, and 10% training samples.
+Simply run the P_SSA_IP.m to get the predicted results of IndianPines corrected data using 5,10,15,20,25,30,5%, and 10% training samples.